 Talk about your career experience.

 If you work in the same industry, mention it.
-If you and your customer has common roles, mention it.
+If you and your customer have common roles, mention it.
 There’s nothing like bonding over shared work experiences, passions, and struggles.

 Don’t cross your line